bobbetter/chronon/local_deployment/README.md

 - Run `make run-join` to run the join
 - Run `make run-upload-returns` to run the returns upload
 - Run `make run-upload-purchases` to run the purchases upload
+- Run `make run-upload-to-kv-returns` to run the returns upload to the KV store
+- Run `make run-upload-to-kv-purchases` to run the purchases upload to the KV store
 - Run `make fetch-groupby` to fetch the groupby
 - Run `make fetch-join` to fetch the join